nsteenholdt/master_thesis/README.md

-# master_thesis
-Repository for my Master's Thesis
+# Master's Thesis
+### Nanna Marie Steenholdt
+This repository is authored by Nanna Marie Steenholdt for her Master's Thesis at Aarhus University, June 2025.

 Start by running the startup.sh file by executing the following in a bash terminal:
 ./startup.sh